TBD54566975/ftl/console/V1/docs/design-brief.md

     4. **Annotation adjustment:** When working on a fork we can change the annotation from the interface

 4.  **System Overview:**

     1. **Architecture information:** An interactive bird's-eye view of the entire system, allowing developers to understand the overall structure and dive deeper into specific modules or verbs.
-    2. **Layer-Sequence Perspective (Middle-Out):**
+    2. **Visualizations:**
        1. **Layer Visualization:** Picture each module on its own layer, similar to tracks in a video editing software.
 On this layered visualization we draw lines or arrows to signify interactions between modules.
 These connections akin to those in a gantt chart represent what modules have verbs that call other modules.
+       2. **Functional flow:** Allows us to understand which modules and verbs get triggered in the by a particular call.
+This includes highlighting errors resulting from a call.
+       3. **Fork:** Indicates to to us that we are working in a branch and not against a production production environment.
     3. **Display filtered/sorted modules:**
        1. **Alphabetic ascending and descending order**
-       2. **Functional flow:** Allows us to understand which modules and verbs get triggered in the by a particular call.
-This includes highlighting errors resulting from a call.
-       3. **Fork View (Functional flow variant):** Functional flow view but visibly indicates to to us that we are working in a branch and not against a production production environment.
-       4. **Historical Evolution:** Displays which modules have had schema changes over the selected period of time.
+       2. **Historical Evolution:** Displays which modules have had schema changes over the selected period of time.
-       5. **Time Range:** Displays only modules deployed and active for a given time scale
+       3. **Time Range:** Displays only modules deployed and active for a given time scale
     4. **Surface Errors:** The system overview interface uses bold, colors, or flashing icons to make errored verbs stand out prominently.
 For search param based errors it broadcast the errors to subscribing features.
     5. **Idempotency Tagging:** Verbs can be tagged as idempotent if they are, ensuring that they can be safely retried without side effects.

-5.  **Log Management:**
+5.  **Timeline:**

-    1. **Display events:** We are presented a timeline interface of logged **events:**
+    1. **Display Event Traces:** We are presented a timeline interface of traced **events:**
        1. **Deployments**
        2. **Logs:** We have 5 log levels that are inclusive of the levels below them:
           1. Trace